Go to main content

 - Credit: Matilde Ferrari, Sigeric Servizi per il Turismo

-Alongside the valley trails that cross the entire Lunigiana area from north to south and east to west, in particular the Via Francigena and the Via del Volto Santo, certainly the Sentiero Italia is one of the most interesting excursions to discover this area.
+Alongside the valley trails that cross the entire Lunigiana area from north to south and from east to west, in particular the Via Francigena and the Via del Volto Santo, the Sentiero Italia is certainly one of the most interesting excursions for discovering this area.

-There are five legs in Lunigiana.
-A backpacking trip with Italy at your feet, from the Alps to the Po Valley, to the Ligurian and Tuscan coasts.
-An experience to be spent alongside company, walking slowly and discovering the natural and anthropic landscapes along the way, or to experience alone, savouring the beauties, difficulties and pleasures of the journey.
-From Passo dei Due Santi to Passo del Cerreto, a journey along the Apennine ridge: perfect for a summer escape!
+The legs of the Sentiero Italia in Lunigiana allow for a 5-day backpacking trip, with Italy at your feet, from the Alps to the Po Valley and the Ligurian and Tuscan coasts.
+An experience to be spent in company, walking slowly and discovering the natural and anthropic landscapes along the way, or to experience alone, savoring the beauty, the difficulties and the pleasures of the journey, from Passo dei Due Santi to Passo del Cerreto, along the Apennine ridge.

 1.